Adventure awaits - before they go, consider cholera protection

 • a Data are derived from Study 5 (NCT03220737).

-• b In total, 13.2% of VAXCHORA recipients reported an unsolicited adverse event that was considered related to study treatment, compared to 9.3% for placebo recipients.
+In total, 13.2% of VAXCHORA recipients reported an unsolicited adverse event that was considered related to study treatment, compared with 9.3% for placebo recipients.

 Dosage and Administration1

-VAXCHORA helps deliver cholera prevention in just 1 dose
+VAXCHORA helps deliver cholera protection in just 1 dose

 1